SWP - Policy Interface

 Aggregate licences within the Source Protection Area have been reviewed to ensure they are operating in accordance with the policy.

-MNRF - Aggregate License
+MNR - Aggregate License

 Conform with